code-star/rxjs-7-and-beyond/article/article.md

 // -> { number: 3, character: 'c', boolean: true }
 ```

----
+This is a nice way to improve the format of the combination result.
+No need anymore for mapping the data again to get a desirable format.

-### Extended configuration for `timeout`
+## Extended configuration for `timeout`

 The `timout` operator is now more configurable.

 Before; only the `due` and the `scheduler` could be provided.

 Now; you can also configure:

-- `each`: The time allowed between values from the source before timeout is triggered.
+- `each`: The time allowed between values from the source before timeout is triggered,
-- `first`: Point in time where the first value should have been emitted
+- `first`: Point in time where the first value should have been emitted,
-- `with`: A factory used to create observable to switch to when timeout occurs (i.e. throw error)
+- `with`: A factory used to create observable to switch to when timeout occurs (i.e. throw error),
-- `meta`: Additional metadata you can provide to code that handles the timeout
+- `meta`: Additional metadata you can provide to code that handles the timeout.

----

-### Other noteworthy changes
+## Other noteworthy changes

-- Memory usage reduced in most operators by not retaining outer values
+- Memory usage reduced in most operators by not retaining outer values,
-- Improved typings for `filter`, `groupBy`, `combineLatest`
+- Improved typings for `filter`, `groupBy`, `combineLatest`,
-- Improved TestScheduler which now accepts marble diagrams
+- Improved TestScheduler which now accepts marble diagrams,
-- Wwhole bunch of bugs are fixed
+- Wwhole bunch of bugs are fixed,
-- A few breaking changes
+- A few breaking changes.

----

 ## When can I use all this? 😍